 The ExoDx Prostate test is intended to enhance the lack of differentiation currently missing from the PSA Test.

 As urologists know, there are many limitations of the PSA test, the biggest one is in using the PSA Test to indicate whether a patient may have aggressive prostate cancer (defined as Grade Group 2 or higher) when the results are slightly above two and below 10.
 In this “gray zone”, there is a difference in opinion among clinicians, research institutions and even clinical guidelines on what PSA level warrants proceeding with a prostate biopsy.
 While PSA testing is routine and part of standard of care (SOC), the USPSTF guidance against PSA testing and conflicting outcomes of 2 clinical trials for PSA screening have created uncertainty in the use of the PSA test alone as a decision tree for proceeding with a prostate biopsy.

 The ExoDx Prostate Test is clear.
 It is designed to alleviate the clinical uncertainty that currently exists by providing a standardized approach for assessing a patient’s risk for aggressive prostate cancer.
 The results of the test can help urologists and their patients feel confident in the decision to proceed with a biopsy or not.
+Connect with a representative.